AnshariPane/p2-iproject-server-1/api_doc.md

     {
         "id": 1,
         "name": "Tokino Sora",
-        "about": "Debuting on September 7, 2017, she is the first Virtual Idol of Hololive Production.\nShe loves singing and horror games, and her dream has been to “hold a live concert at Yokohama Arena” since the very beginning.", "fanbaseName": "Sora-tomo",
+        "about": "Debuting on September 7, 2017, she is the first Virtual Idol of Hololive Production.
+She loves singing and horror games, and her dream has been to “hold a live concert at Yokohama Arena” since the very beginning.", "fanbaseName": "Sora-tomo",
         "illustrator": "ordan",
         "imageUrl": "https://ik.imagekit.io/ky5x0wdtudi/766395_704791_LtgiASHYk.webp",